HUOA-Club-Development-2022/hoca.github.io/index.md

 ### About Us
 - goals
-- what acticities we do
+- what activities we do
 -  -- practices
 -  -- summer picnic
 -  -- volunteering